sherlocked0627/Taichi-action-recognition-and-segmentation/action recognition/Tai_Chi_Action_Recognition/README.md

+## Paper
-# Using Trajectoy Features for Tai Chi Action Recognition
+Using Trajectoy Features for Tai Chi Action Recognition

 ## Files